Norwegian County Road 774

-Norwegian County Road 774 (Fylkesvei 774) is a 4.2 km long county road in the municipality of Levanger in Trøndelag county, Norway.
+Norwegian County Road 774 (Fylkesvei 774) is a 4.2 km long county road in Levanger Municipality in Trøndelag county, Norway.
 It begins at the junction with the European route E06 highway at the village of Mule.
 It then heads into and through parts of the town of Levanger.
 There, the road continues as the Levanger–Hokstad Ferry operated by Tide Sjø to the village of Hokstad on the island of Ytterøya.
 After the ferry, the road changes to Norwegian County Road 135.

 Before 1 January 2010, it was known as Norwegian national road 774 (Riksvei 774), but control was transferred to the county so now it is a Norwegian county road (Fylkesvei).